andi4000/pi_jukebox/README.md

 - clone repo
 - add `mp3` files into `music` folder
 - start the script: `python3 jukebox.py`
-- or make it autostart with adding this entry to `/etc/rc.local`
+- or make it autostart with adding this entry to `/etc/rc.local` before `exit 0`

 ```bash
 su pi -c "python3 /path/to/jukebox.py > /dev/null 2>&1"